Nynuphar/IDEAL-doc/docs/source/workflow1.rst

 Then by scrolling to the bottom of the page, select "**Save**" and the patient is added to the study and will appear in the "**Patients List**".

-.. warning:: Remember that not all IDEAL users are able to search for patients in the Hospital database.
+.. warning:: Remember that not all CHIL users are able to search for patients in the Hospital database.
 Check more information on :doc:`users`.